tgfrerer/island/plan.md

       typedef struct our_object_t* our_object;
       ```

+      This is also how APIs like Vulkan present their objects.

     * instead of passing the api via parameter- you can retrieve it via the
       registry inside the function which uses it, and store it as a
       function-level static variable.